 Budapest teems with vampires.
 At least that’s the only explanation my pálinka-addled brain could provide for why a city of over 1.7 million emptied at escape velocity as soon as the sun snuck below the spires of Buda Castle.

-Until that point, I’d truthfully enjoyed Budapest— I spent my day stuffing my face with delicious Hungarian food and wandering through the labyrinthine terraces around Castle Hill, surrendering to its magnificent city views.
+Until that point, I’d truthfully enjoyed the city.
+A lot.
+I spent my first day in Budapest stuffing my face with delicious Hungarian food and wandering through the labyrinthine terraces around Castle Hill, surrendering to its magnificent city views.

 But as the air became awash with a darkness barely punctured by the dim street lamps, a side of the Hungarian capital, invisible by day, emerged: No longer was Budapest the city of incredible architecture and elegance I’d come to know, but one with an oddly-sinister streak.